corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get recurring payment by ID

-Send a `GET` request to the `/recurring-payments/{recurringPaymentId}` endpoint to invoke the [`GetRecurringPaymentByIdFlow`](back-end-guide.md#getrecurringpaymentsbyidflow).
+Send a `GET` request to the `/recurring-payments/{recurringPaymentId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getrecurringpaymentsbyidflow">`GetRecurringPaymentByIdFlow`</a>.
 The `GetRecurringPaymentByIdFlow` returns information for a recurring payment, specified by its recurring payment ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/recurring-payments/{recurringPaymentId}`.